 How to Lighten and Brighten

-your home.
-One of the first words out of a buyers mouths today is that a property is too dark.
+Aside from odor, one of the first things buyers say is that a property is too dark.
 “It’s so dark in here.”

 They could mean from an exposure perspective, or it has been too closed up for too long and has not seen the light of day.

 Other times the paint colors are way too dark or there is dated wood paneling that has kept the house in the 1970’s.
-Regardless of why they think or feel it is too dark, is the better question of “How can we fix it?”
+Regardless of why they think or feel it is too dark, is the better question of “How can we fix it before this happens?”

 To lighten and brighten a home may be a simple process or an extensive one.
 Either way it needs to be done.
 Start with opening all the window coverings or even removing them.
 See where that leads you, besides exposing the sins of the dirty windows and wells, the bigger item we are looking for is how has doing this changed the brightness of the room?